 The knowledge of how to react when faced with an unexpected flare-up could literally save your life and the lives of others!
 By earning the Fire Safety merit badge, you’ll not only learn how to prepare your own household for fire-related emergencies, you’ll also learn the fascinating science behind why flames even exist.

 In my opinion, Fire Safety is one of the most fascinating (and useful) merit badges a Scout can earn.
-Accidental blazes sadly cause thousands of deaths each year, and many of them could’ve been prevented with the knowledge you’ll be learning here.
+Tragically, accidental blazes cause thousands of deaths each year, and many of them could’ve been prevented with the knowledge you’ll be learning here.
 Take this information to heart and practice it regularly.
-Who knows — I hope you’ll never need to use it. but it might just come in handy! 🙂
+Who knows — I hope you’ll never need to use it, but it might just come in handy! 🙂

 Also, remember that ScoutSmarts should just serve as your starting point for merit badge research.
 In school, we’re taught not to plagiarize, and the same is true for Scouting worksheets.
 Answer these questions in your own words, do further research, check out the included links, and I promise you’ll gain much more from every merit badge you earn!

-As a scout, I sat through a ton of fire safety seminars but never once thought to get the actual badge.
-I’m kicking right now for not starting a Fire Safety blue card back then, haha.
-However, you’re not gonna be making the same mistake because, in this guide, I’ll be walking you through each of the requirements so you can earn your own Fire Safety merit badge!
+As a Scout, I sat through (and taught!) a ton of fire safety seminars but never once thought to get the actual badge.
+I’m kicking myself right now for not starting a Fire Safety blue card back then!
+However, you’re not gonna be making the same mistake because, in this guide, I’ll be walking you through each of the requirements so you can earn your own Fire Safety merit badge.

 First, closely read through each of the requirements below so you know what you’ll be learning, as well as what you’ll need to do.
-Thoroughly understanding your instructions, beforehand, is an important part of succeeding on your first try!
-After you know exactly what’s expected to complete for each requirement, follow along closely.
+Thoroughly understanding your instructions, beforehand, is an important key to succeeding on your first try!
+After you know exactly what you’re expected to complete for each requirement, follow along closely.
 Now, let’s dive into it!

 What Are The Fire Safety Merit Badge Requirements?